Asia-Pacific has grown into the world's largest market for cashless transactions. Find out what are the top APMs here.

 12. Different Businesses, Different Needs

 As all businesses are built differently, they will naturally have different requirements.
-Hence, this is why you need to ask yourself the question: how will my chosen payment gateway benefit my business?
+Hence, this is why you need to ask yourself: How will my chosen payment gateway benefit my business?

 And what if you're operating a niche or high-risk business?
 Did you also know that high-risk merchants are subject to higher fees from payment gateways?